Location Leakage in Federated Signal Maps: Location DLG Attack

 {\bf Online Federated Learning.} Differently from the classic FL setting \cite{original_federated}, the local data of user $k$ are not available all at once, but arrive in an online fashion as the user collects measurements.
 We consider that the interval $T$ (for processing online data) coincides with one round $t$ of federated learning, at the end of which, the user processes the local data $D_t^k$ that arrived during the last time interval $T$; it then updates its local model parameters $w_t$ and sends the update to the server.
 We introduce a new local pre-processing step in line 16 in Algorithm \ref{alg:FedAvg}: the user may choose to use all recent local data $D_t^k$ or a subset of it as its \LocalBatch.
 (Unless explicitly noted, we mean \LocalBatch= $D_t^k$, except for Section \ref{sec:manipulation} where \algoname is introduced to pick \LocalBatch $\subset D_t^k$ so as to increase location variance and privacy.)
 Once \LocalBatch is selected, FedAvg can further partition it into a set of mini-batches ($B_t^k$) of size $B$.
 An example is depicted in Fig. \ref{fig:example_local_data_per_round}, where data are collected and processed by user $k$ in rounds of $T=$ one day.

 How to update the model parameters based on the stream of local data ($\{D_t^k\}, t=1,\dots,R$) is the subject of active research area on online learning \cite{bottou2004large, li2014efficient}.
 We adopt the following approach.
 In every round $t$, user $k$ uses only its latest batch $D_t^k$ for local training and for computing $w_t^k$.
 The data collected in previous rounds ($D_1^k,...D_{t-1}^k$) have already been used to compute the previous local ($w_{t-1}^k$) and global ($w_{t-1}$) model parameters but is not used for the new local update.
 This is one of the state-of-the-art approaches in federated learning \cite{chen2020asynchronous, liu2020fedvision, damaskinos2020fleet}.
-In this paper, we do not consider training on data from previous rounds.
-(See Appendix \ref{sec:additional_results} on ``Cumulative Online FL'', for a discussion on the other extreme, where training is performed on all available data at any given time.)
+Our design choice to discard data from previous rounds, raises a concern about catastrophic forgetting \cite{french1999catastrophic,kemker2018measuring}.
+Our intuition is that this will {\em not} happen in our datasets because of the predictable and repeated patterns in human mobility data.
+As users visit the same locations and follow the same trajectories over days and weeks, they contribute similar data over time.
+This intuition was, indeed, confirmed by the model evaluation.\footnote{\blue{Due to lack of space, quantitative comparison to alternative approaches (\ie ``Cumulative Online FL'', which accumulates all training data as they arrive, and ``Testing on Past Data'', which trains on the current round but tests on the past data) are deferred to Appendix \ref{appendix:alldata}, under supplementary materials.
+The consistency in performance across all evaluation scenarios confirms that there is no catastrophic forgetting.}} Therefore, the design choice of discarding past data allows us to train a good signal strength model, while keeping storage and computation light.

 {\bf Honest-but-Curious Server.} We assume an honest-but-curious server who receives and stores model updates from each user, and whose goal is to infer the user's locations.
 The server may be interested in various location inference goals: \eg the user trajectory at various spatiotemporal granularities, important locations (\eg home or work), presence near points-of-interest (\eg has the user been at the doctor's office?).
 W.l.o.g., the server targets a user $k$ who participates in round $t$: it compares updates across successive rounds $w_{t-1}^k$ and $w_t^k$ and computes the gradient for round $t$; see Algorithm \ref{alg:FedAvg} and Fig.\ref{fig:example_local_data_per_round}.
 It then uses this gradient to infer user $k$'s location in round $t$, as described next.